four young adults standing in an office smiling

 You might see the terms 'pool', 'talent pool', 'appointment pool' or 'talent register' in some government job advertisements.

-Pool recruitment is where a process identifies a number of people as suitable for a job.
+Pool recruitment is where a process identifies a number of people as suitable for a government job.
 These people may then be appointed to future permanent or temporary jobs.
 Generally, a pool operates for 6 to 12 months from the date it is established, so it can be a great way of securing a job in the future.

 As with all government sector recruitment, you are informed in writing about the result at the end of the process.

-Permanent and temporary jobs
+Permanent and temporary jobs in the WA government sector

+Jobs in WA's government sector may be permanent or temporary.
 If you are appointed to a permanent job, it is yours for as long as you choose to stay unless there are serious concerns with performance (employees are provided with extensive support if performance is not satisfactory) or if there are legal or integrity reasons why a person needs to be removed from a job.

 Fixed term and temporary appointments are available for a set period.
 The advertisement for these roles may sometimes indicate the possibility of extension or permanency.